AhmedSalih3d/SmoothedParticleHydrodynamicsManual/SmoothingKernels.md

 \end{equation}
 $$

-The smoothing kernel will most of the time have a shape similar to a Gaussian distribution.
+The smoothing kernel will most of the time have a shape similar to a bell-shaped distribution.
 For the time being the Wendland Quintic kernel given in equation $\eqref{eq:wendland_quintic_kernel}$ is used as an example:

 $$
 \begin{equation}